calin-nicoara/metro_systems_java_basic/src/ro/cni/javabasicmetrosystems/exercises/day4/specs.md

 Then call getNumberOfStudents and see if is what you are expecting.
 - Make the ClassRoom safe for multi threaded operations.

 - Add a method called graduate(Student: student).
-Add a sleep on the Thread that waits for 2 seconds.
+Add a sleep in the method that waits for 2 seconds.
-Open a new Thread and call the graduate(...) method from there.
-In the main Thread you should intererupt this thread in 1 seonds.
+Open a new Thread and call the graduate(...) method from there (lets call it thread2).
+In the main Thread you should wait for one second and then interrupt thread2.